Tony Keenan

 Tony Keenan (born 6 May 1964) is a former Australian rules footballer who played with Collingwood in the Victorian Football League (VFL).

-Keenan, from Greensborough, captained the 1981 Victorian Teal Cup team, which featured future greats Dermott Brereton, Gary Pert and Paul Salmon.
-He also played in the 1980 Victorian Teal Cup team.
+Keenan, a ruckman and key position player originally from Diamond Valley Football League club Greensborough, was a member of the 1980 Victorian Teal Cup team and captained the 1981 Victorian Teal Cup team, which featured future greats Dermott Brereton, Gary Pert and Paul Salmon.

-A ruckman and key position player, Keenan played three VFL games for Collingwood, two in 1982 and one in 1984.
+Keenan was recruited by Collingwood in 1982 and played three VFL games, two in 1982 and one in 1984.
 He was traded to Melbourne midway through the 1984 season, in return for fellow ruckman Glenn McLean, but suffered a knee injury before joining his new club and didn't play for the rest of the year.
-The following season he was again on the sidelines after dislocating a shoulder and undergoing reconstructive surgery.
-He left Melbourne without playing a senior game and then had stints at Preston, Bulleen-Templestowe and Norwood.
+The following season Keenan was again on the sidelines after dislocating a shoulder and undergoing reconstructive surgery.

+Keenan left Melbourne at the end of the 1985 VFL season without playing a senior game, moving first to Victorian Football Association (VFA) club Preston, Victorian Amateur Football Association (VAFA) side Bulleen-Templestowe and South Australian National Football League (SANFL) club Norwood before his retirement in 1988.